notNNORTH/f-means/README.md

 **Parameter Configuration and Run:**

-To seccessfully run Tifi-means, several parameters are needed:
+To seccessfully run f-means, several parameters are needed:

 ```sh
 -data_path        # the path to your input dataset